AI-sandbox/MergeGenome/readmes/README_13_store_indexes_common_markers.md

 ## Store indexes common markers

-In some occasions, it may be useful to know which SNPs are common markers (or not) between two datasets.
-For instance, when merging two datasets after inducing shorter DNA sequences (query) to have all the variants from the longer DNA sequences (reference), it is desirable to study the homogeneity of the resulting dataset.
-For such analysis, it might be interesting to distinguish between the SNPs that were initially common markers (i.e., SNPs at the same CHROM, POS, REF, and ALT) and the SNPs that became common markers after imputing the query with respect to the reference, as the insights might be different.
-Knowing the indexes of the merged dataset that were also in the query allows plotting the common markers of different color than the imputed SNPs.
+In some occasions, it is useful to identify which SNPs are or not common markers between a query and a reference datasets.
+For instance, when merging two datasets, after inducing shorter DNA sequences to have all the variants from the longer DNA sequences, it is desirable to study the homogeneity of the resulting dataset.
+For such analysis, it might be interesting to distinguish between the SNPs that were initially common markers (i.e., SNPs at the same CHROM, POS, REF, and ALT) and the SNPs that became common markers after imputation.

-The store-common-indexes command from MergeGenome searches for the indexes of the SNPs of the query dataset that are also present in the reference dataset and viceversa.
-The two lists with the indexes of the common markers are saved in a NPY or H5 file.
+The MergeGenome store-common-indexes command searches the indexes of the SNPs of the query dataset that are also present in the reference dataset and viceversa.
+The indexes of the common markers in each VCF file are saved in a NPY or H5 file.

+The provided query and reference .vcf files must contain data for the same chromosome, in the same chromosomical order.

 ## Usage